mybucks-online/app/README.md

 }
 ```

+## npm install @mybucks.online/core

+The core components responsible for hash and private-key generation have been extracted into an independent package.
+You can explore the details of this package [here](https://www.npmjs.com/package/@mybucks.online/core).

 ## Transfer Ownership

 You can transfer all your holdings to family or friends in a few seconds by sharing your password only.